mrousavy/GenericProtocol/README.md

   Timestamp = DateTime.Now
 }
 await client.Send(msgObject);
-// (Configure your Server so that it should redirect to the Recipient)
+// (Optionally configure your Server so that it should redirect to the Recipient)
 ```

 ## Server